nextflow-io/crg-course-nov16/README.md

 ### Step 4

-The script `rna-ex4.nf` add the `mapping` process.
+The script `rna-ex4.nf` adds the `mapping` process.
 Note how it declares three inputs: the genome fasta file, the genome index file produced by the `buildIndex` process and the read pairs.
 Also note as the last input is defined as a `set` ie. composed by different elements: the pair ID, the first read file and the second read file.